Stephen King said it best: “if you don’t have the time to read, you don’t have the time or the tools to write.“

-THE THING by Bill Lancaster
+8. THE THING, written by Bill Lancaster

 An isolated location, a strong ensemble, creeping paranoia and an unforgettable monster.
 All these ingredients make THE THING a great horror script and a great horror movie.

-Even on the page, without the infamous creature effects, Bill Lancaster’s script for THE THING works.
+Even on the page, without the infamous creature effects, Bill Lancaster’s screenplay for THE THING works.
 It steadily builds up the tension, trapping its characters between certain death in the Arctic outside and likely death from the monster inside.

 From the opening moments, featuring the gruesome death of what looks like a dog, it’s clear that anyone could die at any moment.
 The script carefully crafts strong introductions for the characters through action wasting no time in starting the story.

 These strong character types (another ensemble, but crucially an all-male one) are perfectly positioned, like MacReady’s game of Chess Wizard, to play off against each other.

-THE LONG GOOD FRIDAY by Barrie Keefe
+9. THE LONG GOOD FRIDAY, written by Barrie Keefe

-Barrie Keefe’s screenplay creates a fascinating main character, a star-making role for Bob Hoskins.
+Most off all, Barrie Keefe’s screenplay creates a fascinating main character, a star-making role for Bob Hoskins.
 Harold Shand is full of contradictions.
 He’s a violent monster, and yet his fall from the top is wholly tragic, even Shakespearean.
 The script also gives the character small moments in which he reveals his vulnerabilities.

 Shand is balanced out by his partner Victoria (in both senses), another brilliantly realised character.
-THE LONG GOOD FRIDAY is also a great example of how to use violence simply, shockingly and also comedically but without undermining its power.
+THE LONG GOOD FRIDAY is also a great example of how to use violence simply, shockingly and also comedically but without undermining its power in cinematic scenes.

-ALIENS by James Cameron
+10. ALIENS, written by James Cameron

 How to top the austere sci-fi horror of the original ALIEN?
 The sequel, arriving seven years later, zig-zagged.
 Instead of continuing along the “old dark house in space” route, it multiplied its monsters.
 In the process, James Cameron gave us what might be the perfect action movie script.

 After losing her daughter to old age due to her being in cryo sleep, Ripley becomes a surrogate mother to Newt.
 She once again faces down corporate greed, the company man who accompanies them wanting to weaponize the aliens.
 Both come into play in the iconic climax.

-WHEN HARRY MET SALLY by Nora Ephron
+11. WHEN HARRY MET SALLY, written by Nora Ephron

 For those coming to the film or the script for the first time, its structure might be a surprise.
 Opening with a (documentary) interview with a married couple, it then covers twelve years in the lives of Harry and Sally after they first meet when driving to New York.
 It perfectly captures their complicated, messy lives and the randomness with which they keep bumping into each other, with a small but welcome sheen of Hollywood gloss over the top.

-The problem with many “will they, won’t they” and love-hate dynamics in rom-coms is that the script does too good a job of making the characters hate each other.
+The problem with many “will they, won’t they” scripts and love-hate dynamics in rom-coms is that the script does too good a job of making the characters hate each other.
 If they’re really this mis-matched and dislike each other this much, the audience thinking goes, why should we root for them to end up together?

 Both begin as slightly immature, and can only gradually realise how suited they are for each other.
 The result, when they realise their loneliness without each other on New Year’s Eve, is magic.

-THELMA & LOUISE by Callie Khouri
+12. THELMA & LOUISE, written by Callie Khouri

 A road movie with a fresh, personal spin, Callie Khouri won an Academy Award for her original screenplay for THELMA & LOUISE.

 The friendship between Thelma and Louise is infectious and joyous.
 The script quickly draws the audience into them and their situation.

-UNFORGIVEN by David Webb Peoples
+13. UNFORGIVEN, written by David Webb Peoples

 UNFORGIVEN was a crucial step in reviving the Western and is another example of how to single-handedly revive a genre.
-David Webb Peoples’ script uses both the cinematic legacy of the genre (aided in the film of course by Eastwood’s casting) and the real history of the period.
+David Webb Peoples’ well-written script uses both the cinematic legacy of the genre (aided in the film of course by Eastwood’s casting) and the real history of the period.
 It peels back layers of myths to deconstruct the popular cowboy image.

 Its main character is an ageing, effectively retired mercenary, called back to his old ways.
 The stakes are powerful – not just his life, but his new life is at stake.
 Can he ever escape his former life of violence?

 The genre’s ambivalence about law enforcement is also interrogated, with a truly corrupt, evil villain who nevertheless has believable motivations.
 It’s a simple story, as many Westerns are, but told in a compellingly dark and thrilling way.

-TRAINSPOTTING by John Hodge
+14. TRAINSPOTTING, written by John Hodge

 How do you adapt a book like Trainspotting?
 Irvine Welsh’s novel about Scottish heroin junkies doesn’t immediately seem cinematic.
 There are so many characters and so many plot threads, where would you begin?